green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 ### 15. Use non standard sampling intervals and avoid undersampling
-If the effect you are looking for in your code is likely only a 200 ms activity you should at least use a sampling rate (metric provider resolution) of 100 ms.
+If the effect you are looking for in your code is likely only a 200 ms activity you should at least use a sampling rate of 100 ms.

 Having said that: It is also good practice to use an odd number here, which is slightly lower.
 For instance 99 ms or even 95 ms.